CoLab-Glasgow/TimedCoconut/Doc.md

 The AVR build generates verified ELF and HEX files for the ATmega2560.

-A reviewer with an Arduino Mega 2560 board can use the supplied flashing commands in the `AVR-Hardware-run` directory to deploy the generated firmware and reproduce the hardware-dependent AVR measurements.
+If an Arduino Mega 2560 board is available, you can use the supplied flashing commands in the `AVR-Hardware-run` directory to deploy the generated firmware and reproduce the hardware-dependent AVR measurements.

 ## ARM